Heatblur-Simulations/f-4e-manual/src/dcs/mission_editor.md

 > 💡 Variance goes in both directions, your Phantom can also be faster than it
 > is supposed to be.

+Condition and wear also change the chance of random failures.
+Each component has a mean operating time.
+At spawn, an expected lifetime is drawn at random around that mean.
+Higher wear and lower condition make failures more likely.

+When you spawn a new **Random** aircraft, each component’s wear is drawn by using its own lifetime, the aircraft’s overall hours, and the global wear setting.
+Subcomponents can end up with different wear than their parent component.

+If a **Persistent** aircraft is loaded, wear and condition for each component are read from the saved aircraft.

 ### Aircraft Condition

 An aircraft's condition generally refers to its factory and production quality.